majad00/ex5601-openwrt-stock-to-ubootmod-layout/README.md

 chmod +x loader.sh ; ./loader.sh
 ```

-Copy these two files to the router under `/tmp`:
+If you download these files on PC then copy files to the router under `/tmp`:

 Example: